 Start by Reviewing your Nofollow Policy

 Previously publishers used the nofollow attribute to prevent pages from being crawled.
-Generally, links to login pages, user profiles were marked with a nofollow.
-These pages were considered as thin pages.
+Generally, links to login pages, and user profiles were marked with a nofollow.
+These pages were considered thin pages.

 Though Google allowed this practice, it was never a smart thing to do.
 Instead of using nofollow, there are several better ways to keep individual pages from being indexed.
 For instance, you can use the meta robots noindex directive for the same.